Jasper Troy

-Antione Frazier (born 1999) is an American professional wrestler.
-As of August 2022, he is signed to WWE, where he performs on the NXT brand under the ring name Jasper Troy and is the current WWE Speed Champion in his first reign.
-He gained prominence after winning the inaugural season of WWE LFG in 2025.
+Antione Frazier (born May 20, 1998) is an American professional wrestler.
+He is best known for his time in WWE, where he performed on the NXT brand under the ring name Jasper Troy.
+He is a former one-time WWE Speed Champion.
+Frazier gained prominence after becoming the men's winner of the inaugural season of LFG in 2025.

 Early life

 Frazier was born in Huffman, Texas and attended Hargrave High School, where he played football and earned Class 10-2A all-district honors in 2015.
 He was rated a three-star prospect by ESPN and 247Sports.com and received recruiting interest from several programs, including Iowa, Houston, and Texas A&M.

 Frazier began his collegiate football career at the University of Kansas.
 In 2016, he saw action on the offensive line and special teams in all 12 games.
 The following year, he played in 11 games, starting three at right tackle against Southeast Missouri State, Central Michigan, and Ohio.
 In 2018, he appeared in all 12 games, contributing on the offensive line and special teams.

 After his tenure at Kansas, Frazier transferred to the University of Northern Iowa.
 During the spring 2021 season, he started all seven games, primarily at right tackle, and also started at left tackle against Missouri State and Illinois State.
 In the fall 2021 season, he played in nine games, starting eight on the offensive line.